ChuDragon/JS-proj-dinosaurs/README.md

 I add object methods using the `objName.prototype.` syntax.

 ### Interactivity, DOM Manipulation
-I create/remove elements with the methods on the `document` object and `.innerHTML` element property.
+I create/remove DOM elements with the methods on the `document` object and `.innerHTML` element property.